|

 explain a concept.
 Of course, the use of photography and television

+analogies really helps to explain the filter concept.
 The topics are organized in a natural, meaningful flow,

 where each chapter builds on the previous one.
 I especially like the